Srihariacharya/Hotel-Ordering-System/README.md

 Feel free to connect or reach out if you need help or want to contribute!<br><br>

 📃 License<br>
-This project is open-source and available under the MIT License.<br>
+This project is open-source and available under the MIT License.